snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 BigQuery allows us to query data from Cloud Storage in one of two ways:

 1. External tables scan the data from Cloud Storage - this has the advantage of always querying the latest data.
-However, while it's possible to limit the amount of data scanned, external tables don't take advantage caching, and queries can be slower.
+However, while it's possible to limit the amount of data scanned, external tables don't take advantage of caching, and queries can be slower.

 2. Native tables import the data into BigQuery and allow you to query from there.
 There are no data transfer charges from Cloud Storage but the normal charges per scanned data apply.
 With native tables, you can only see the data you imported when you created the table - which is a manual process.
 Queries will likely be faster than for external tables.